I Found Jesus. He Was Behind the Sofa the Whole Time.

 Men Behaving Badly…and Mom, Too

-It could be argued that Debbie’s guilt was out of proportion to the kind of parent her mother was, which was not very good.
-To begin with, Debbie never knew her father, and her mother refused to identify him.
-It was only later Debbie happened upon his name.
-All three siblings had different fathers, none of whom were present in their lives.
-Instead, there was only their abusive alcoholic mother and a revolving door of men…none of whom stayed around long enough to qualify for the job of “father figure.”
-So, Debbie kept searching.
+It could be argued that Debbie’s guilt was out of proportion to the level of abuse her mother inflicted upon her—not the least of which was her mother’s refusal to reveal the identity of Debbie’s biological father.
+All three siblings had different fathers, none of whom were involved in their lives.
+Instead, there was only their alcoholic mother and a revolving door of men who never stayed around long enough to qualify as father figures.

 “Back in the day when there were pay phones, I would get rolls and rolls of quarters and go through the phone book—calling every person I thought might be my father,” says Debbie.
 “But I always got shot down.”